jacobsoto/post-install-config/README.md

 Now that the configurations have been set in place, I can now utilize osTicket as a proper ticketing system.
-I can create tickets and be able to traige them as if I were in a real environment.
+I can create tickets and be able to triage them as if I were in a real environment.